grip-on-software/data-gathering/doc/source/configuration.md

   been located yet.

-In addition, the following environment variables change the configuration of all the modes in which the data gathering modules are used:
+In addition, the following environment variables change the configuration of all the modes in which the data gathering modules are used, and are also read in non-Docker contexts:

 - `$GATHERER_SETTINGS_FILE`: The path to the `settings.cfg` file.
 - `$GATHERER_CREDENTIALS_FILE`: The path to the `credentials.cfg` file.